GodOfPenguins/StereoPairsEmulator/README.md

 Currently in the middle of massive refactoring/rewriting, as the original write lacked certain key UI integrations and sprawled unnecessarily.

+This audio plugin is being developed as a competition entry in the 2020 AES/MatLab plugin design competition.
+Some design/function allowances had to be made to accomodate the 2x2 I/O limitation dictated by the competition rules.

 ## Mic Options

 This sections outlines the microphone control options.